rochal/jQuery-slimScroll/README.md

 #Now Supports Horizontal Scrollbars.
 ### The initialization options have been modified to accomodate horizontal scroll bars.
 See below for details.

+*axis* - x(X) or y(Y) or both - Axis to apply scrollbars.
+Default: both.
+Note: the plugin detects if the content size exceeds the div dimensions and creates scrollbars accordingly.
+If width and height are specified in the options, they'll be used in place of the div dimensions.

 *width* - Width in pixels of the visible scroll area.
 Stretch-to-parent if not set.
 Default: auto

 *height* - Height in pixels of the visible scroll area.
 Also supports auto to set the height to same as parent container.
 Default: auto